AndrewLu33/Stock-Market-Prediction-Using-Deep-Learning/README.md

-📈 Deep Learning-based Stock Market Prediction Using Historical Prices + Topic-Distributed News Sentiment This research Group Project was developed as part of the Research Methodology course.
+📈 **Deep Learning-based Stock Market Prediction

+Using Historical Prices + Topic-Distributed News Sentiment**

+This Group Project was developed as part of the Research Methodology course.

 The goal was to investigate how deep learning models can predict stock market movements by combining: